 Arboricultural Supervision and Site Monitoring

 Where a development is likely to impact on a tree (Eg – Digging in a Root Protection Area) Arboricultural supervision is needed.
 The Council will insist on a Pre-Commencement Meeting, Arboricultural supervision, and site monitoring.
-This is to be carried out through key stages of the development providing ongoing evidence of compliance to the Local Planning Authority with the BS5837 Report, and associated Methodologies.
+This is to be carried out through key stages of the development providing ongoing evidence of compliance with the Local Planning Authority with the BS5837 Report, and associated Methodologies.

 Health and Safety Tree Survey Inspections

 To assist landowners in the management of their trees, Dryad can provide Tree Reports for individual specimens or whole Tree Surveys for the management of large sites.
 Surveys and Inspections can provide advice on maintenance, and develop programmes for future management as well as budgetary advice where required.

 It is important to understand trees are ever changing, living organisms that are are susceptible to climatic and environmental change.
 Tree owners have a duty of care under ‘Common Law’ to maintain their trees in a safe condition to avoid 3rd party harm or damage whilst protecting their liabilities.
 Tree Surveys are a great way to help manage trees and highlight potential risks that may otherwise lead to property damage or harm.
 Recommendations for Tree Works may be made based on Good Arboricultural Practices, Health and Safety or General maintenance.